I DON'T OWN GHOSTBUSTERS, OR ANYTHING AFFILIATED WITH IT. I AM MAKING NO PROFIT OFF THIS.

 "Eight o'clock?"
 Jennifer suggested.

 "I was just about to say, eight o'clock!
 You are a legitimate phenomenon!"
-Peter said, obviously flirting with Jennifer, although she seemed oblivious to this fact.
-Ray and Rose looked at each other and rolled their eyes at Peter's behavior.
+Peter said.
+Ray and Rose looked at each other and rolled their eyes at Peter's flirtatious behavior.

 "Oh, Rosie.
 Look at you," Peter said, looking at her.
 "You're so beautiful.
 You've really grown up, kid."

-Rose smiled and said, "I should hope so, Peter, after 7 years!"
+Rose smiled and said, "I should hope so, Peter, after seven years!"

 "God, has it really been that long?"

-Rose nodded and Peter said, "I can't be mad at you, Rose, but , you Ray, you're a different story."
+Rose nodded and Peter said, "I can't be mad at you, Rose, but, Ray, you're a different story, my friend."

-And with that Peter started chewing Ray out for interrupting his flirtation with Jennifer.
-As they finally walked up the stairs to the NY Public Library, Peter said, "As a friend, I have to say, you've finally gone round the bend with this ghost business."
+As they finally walked up the stairs to the New York Public Library, Peter said, "As a friend, I have to say, you've finally gone round the bend with this ghost business."

 Rose was walking next to Ray with Peter on his other side.